mfaustino4786/Threat-Hunt-TOR-usage/05_Final_Report/Threat_Hunting_Report.md

 4. Allowed TOR to establish encrypted circuits to guard/entry nodes.
 5. Accessed a `.onion` webpage for testing.
 6. Closed the browser and deleted the installer to mimic evasive behavior.
+7. Create a "shopping list" and deleted it.

 These steps created identifiable Indicators of Compromise (IoCs) within Microsoft Defender for Endpoint (MDE) and network logs.